View backup status

 A backup was not created.
 You cannot recover any data from this backup.
 A backup may fail completely for the following reasons:

-It may have been canceled.
+It may have been cancelled.

 It can't begin or finish because of network problems.
 Network problems can be caused by disconnected cables, failure of the network switch or hub, or radio-signal interference if you have a wireless network.
 Check these items if your backups are failing completely.